ATeaDaze/ateadaze.github.io/README.md

 * [X] Separate `updateUI()` function into `updateBanner()` and `updateButtons()`
 * [X] Remove style changes from `setBrushColor()`
 * [ ] Get `actionListener` working properly with `mousemove` *and* `mousedown` events (similar to mobile drawing)
-* [ ] Optimize resolution for the most common setups
+* [ ] Optimize resolution for the most common displays
 ### Mobile
-* [ ] Needs more testing: limited testing done with Chrome device emulation and an S10+
+* [ ] More testing: limited testing done with Chrome device emulation and an S10+
 * [ ] Optimize resolution and settings for mobile displays

 # Technical Information